Welcome to Mrs. Abel's Math Class Website.

 5. Avoid the dark side.
 Almost without exception, cheating does not lead to higher grades.
 You might be able to

-squeak through one problem here or there, but pretty soon you will be in the middle of material that depends on material previously covered.
-Your familiarity with the previous material will be what you glimpsed on your neighbor’s test during the last exam, and let’s face it, a “33” half covered by a hand is not enough background on limits to understand derivatives.
+squeak through one problem here or there, but pretty soon you will be in the middle of material that depends on previously covered concepts.
+Your familiarity with the previous material will be what you glimpsed on your neighbor’s test during the last exam, and let’s face it, a “16” half covered by a hand is not enough background on square roots to understand fraction exponents.
 Cheating really is high risk with no reward and is more likely to flush you down the tubes than to help you.